This is the most complete list with facts regarding speed tests

 - It is best to run a speed test with a wired network to rule out Wi-Fi issues

-- There are six characteristics of an excellent speed test
+- There are seven characteristics of an excellent speed test

-- An excellent speed test is accurate-and-consistent, free to use, easy to use, privacy friendly, informative and fast
+- An excellent speed test is accurate-and-consistent, free to use, easy to use, privacy friendly, informative, fast and secure

 - All speed tests works fine in the incognito mode